Discover Dakota Daylilies!

 Pollen Dabbers 2018 was held on March 16th-17th in the auditorium of the Fisher Community Center in Marshalltown, IA.
 About 35 persons attended the meeting, coming (in challenging road conditions) from Iowa, Minnesota, Nebraska, South Dakota, Wisconsin, and Ontario, Canada.
 In summary, this was an excellent meeting, complete with great presentations, countless photos of beautiful daylily creations, humorful banter between attendees, and more refreshments than one could possibly eat in 24 hours!
 On Friday evening, CIDS hybridizers brought us up to date on their latest marvels.
 The hybridizers' reports continued on Saturday morning and, after a delicious lunch, early afternoon.
 The meeting concluded with a splendid and informative talk from guest speaker Dave Mussar (Hillside Daylilies, Ontario, Canada) followed by a plant auction.
 By the time that the meeting ended, the sun was out, most of the snow had melted, and car travel heading home was far easier than our arrival on the previous night!
 Many thanks to Linda Ferguson for photos of Dave Mussar and the gang from the Nebraska Daylily Society.
 If you'd like to contribute photos taken at this meeting, please forward them as e-mail attachments (email@example.com).

 What Else Lies Ahead for CIDS in 2018?

 The Central Iowa Daylily Society has its meetings at Marshalltown, IA.
-Click here to see what events are already planned for 2018.
+Click here to visit the new CIDS website and see what events are already planned for 2018.
 Members of the public are always welcome to attend.

 Kris Henning Becomes New Regional Director